 - Looking to sell internationally?
 Our guide on How to Sell Products Online in Canada to get started!

 Whilst Shopify Shipping comes with a whole range of benefits, including discounted carrier rates and seamless integration into the Shopify dashboard, you may decide that it’s not right for you.

 If that’s the case then there are various alternative shipping apps that Shopify supports – we’ve listed some of the best ones below!

 ShipStation – ShipStation fully integrates within your Shopify store and users can access USPS discounts as well as deals with other carriers including FedEx and DHL.
 You’ll also get a stamps.com account included too.

 ShippingEasy – ShippingEasy is an affordable and easy-to-use option for merchants who want a solution that will fully integrate with their Shopify store.

 OrderCup – If you’re operating on multiple shopping channels such as Amazon or Etsy then you’ll need your shipping to be more robust.
 OrderCup offers unlimited channels as well as discounted UPS shipping rates and insurance.

-Remember, before selecting a shipping app, to ensure it offers everything you require and always read the customer reviews.
+Top Tip: Before selecting a shipping app, remember to ensure it offers everything you require and always read the customer reviews.

 If you’ve set up your ecommerce store on Shopify then we recommend checking out Shopify Shipping.